Trekking to Machu Picchu

 | Activities: Hiking and Culture

 While visiting Machu Picchu is definitely one of the highlights of this trip, there is so much more of Incan culture and history to explore.
 We start our immersion with a half-day of exploring Cusco, followed by a full day in the Sacred Valley with extremely knowledgeable local guides.
 Then we start our trek on the Salkantay Trail, an ancient Incan Trail (a more remote off shoot of THE Inca Trail).
 Trekking through constantly changing ecosystems, our trail traverses high passes and follows rivers, on paths through rocky plains and thick forest, as we go beyond the crowded guidebook trails and into the authentic heart of the Incan empire.
-At night we rest in remote and beautiful mountain ecolodges, enjoying delicious and expertly prepared cuisine.
+At night we rest in remote and beautiful mountain lodges, enjoying delicious and expertly prepared cuisine.
 At the end we visit Machu Picchu, situated on the spine of a jungle-cloaked granite peak towering some 2,000 ft. above a roaring river, the crowning glory of the Incas.
 Maximum group size: 12.

 NOTE: DUE TO THE NATURE OF PERMITS FOR MACHU PICCHU, DEPOSITS AND PAYMENTS ARE NON TRANSFERABLE AND NON REFUNDABLE 6 MONTHS PRIOR TO DEPARTURE OR LESS.
 Also, because the backcountry lodges where we stay run on generators and shut off their electricity at night, we are unable to accommodate anyone traveling with a CPAP machine on this trip.